csc301-fall-2021/assignment-2-66-shishune-waitingforpancakes/README.md

             "active": False}

-- Our test cases include...
+- For testing, we made custom datasets and used a path on our local computer.
+Our test cases include...
     - Time Series:
         - POST:
             - Insert a file of each time series type: confirmed, deaths, or recovered